 (2016).
 Defining a New Prognostic Index for Stage I Nonseminomatous Germ Cell Tumors Using CXCL12 Expression and Proportion of Embryonal Carcinoma.
-Clinical cancer research,
+Clinical cancer research : an official journal of the american association for cancer research,

 (2015).
 Less Can Be More for Gene Dose and Drug Sensitivity.
 Clinical cancer research,